rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-machines.md

 ## Sample explanation

 [The sample code](https://github.com/Azure-Samples/compute-java-manage-vm/blob/master/src/main/java/com/microsoft/azure/management/compute/samples/ManageVirtualMachine.java) creates a Windows virtual machine with a 50GB data disk.
-The virtual machine is data disk configuration is then updated and the virtual machine restarted.
+The virtual machine is data disk configuration is updated and the virtual machine restarted.

 A Linux virtual machine is then created in the same virtual network.
 The code gets a list of virtual machines and then deletes both virtual machines before finishing.